Beware of Fake Charities

 If you donate money or goods to a legitimate, IRS-recognized charity, you may be eligible to claim a deduction on your taxes, provided you itemize deductions.
 Donations only qualify if made to approved tax-exempt organizations, so always verify before donating.

-As we stand in solidarity with those affected by Hurricanes Milton and Helene, let’s ensure our contributions are going where they are needed most.
+As communities across the country face the impacts of severe weather and disasters, let’s ensure our contributions are going where they are needed most.
 By taking these steps to protect yourself, you can provide meaningful support and make a genuine difference for those in need.